sergant210/AdminTools/README.md

 - added a system setting for hiding component description at "Extras" menu;
 - backend users can be authorized via email.
 Need to do some manipulations.
 - automatic log out the user if he is blocked or inactive.
-- added user notes functionality.
-You can find it in the user menu next to other items (messages, logout).
+- user notes.
+You can find it in the user menu next to other items (profile, messages, logout).
 Take a [look](http://modzone.ru/blog/2016/04/21/admintools-user-notes/).
+- a tab "Resources" to the template form and a link to the template to the resource form.

 #### Setting the email authentication in the backend
 * Create a new document with blank template and call the snippet "adminTools" in it.
 For example